LJL1830/HPC_guide/README.md

 ```text
 fengwu_2020010100.zarr
 ```

-The year in the directory and filenames follows the `YEAR` setting.

 > [!IMPORTANT]
 > This program requires a GPU.
 Do not run it directly on the login node.
 Submit it through Slurm.